Knifeman shot by police at Paris train station ‘after he threatened officers’

 Paris incident: Knifeman shot by police at Gare du Nord train station ‘after he threatened officers’

+French transport minister says person is dead after confronting police officers in station armed with knife

-Police in Paris have shot a man who threatened officers with a knife at a train station.
+Police in Paris shot a man who threatened officers with a knife at a train station.

-He confronted police with the knife and was then shot, minister of the interior Gérald Darmanin confirmed.
+He accosted police with the knife and was then shot, minister of the interior Gérald Darmanin confirmed.

 Mr Darmanin said: "This morning around 7am, a police patrol was threatened by an individual armed with a knife in public transport in the Ile-de-France region.